wso2/docs-open-banking/en/docs/learn/api-security.md

 MTLS handshake at the transport layer ensures that the corresponding API consumer possesses a secret key that is associated with the X509 certificate issued by a trusted Certificate Authority (CA).

-In WSO2 Open Banking Accelerator, MTLS is enforced at the API Manager level to check if: the message context contains the transport certificate to make sure that the MTLS handshake is successful at the gateway the transport certificate bound to the application when invoking the APIs
+In WSO2 Open Banking Accelerator, MTLS is enforced at the API Manager level to check if

+- the message context contains the transport certificate to make sure that the MTLS handshake is successful at the gateway
+- the transport certificate bound to the application when invoking the APIs

 There are two scenarios to consider for the MTLS validation:

-If the client directly initiates an MTLS connection with the WSO2 API Manager Gateway, the issuer of the certificate needs to be present in the truststore of the gateway.
+1. If the client directly initiates an MTLS connection with the WSO2 API Manager Gateway, the issuer of the certificate needs to be present in the truststore of the gateway.

-If the MTLS terminates at the load balancer prior to the gateway, the WSO2 API Manager Gateway expects the load balancer to send the client certificate as a header.
+2. If the MTLS terminates at the load balancer prior to the gateway, the WSO2 API Manager Gateway expects the load balancer to send the client certificate as a header.
 In such scenarios, the WSO2 API Manager gateway expects the load balancer to perform the issuer validation.

 ###Certificate Revocation Validation

-A certificate is issued by a trusted organization commonly known as a Certificate Authority (CA).
-It is also known as a Trust Service Provider (TSP).
+A certificate is issued by a trusted organization commonly known as a CA. It is also known as a Trust Service Provider (TSP).
 These certificates are expected to be in use for their entire validity period.
 However, certain circumstances may cause a certificate to become invalid prior to the expiration of the validity period.
 For example, a compromise or suspected compromise of the corresponding private key may cause a certificate to become invalid